 Aircraft and Hangar Access: The Airport Management may enter hangars, and move aircraft in an emergency.
 When required they may give access to appropriate people for maintenance to aircraft or hangars.

-Commercial Operations: These require prior approval from the Airport Management.
+Commercial Operations: These are welcomed and require prior approval from the Airport Management.
 Flight training originating from the Airport is considered a commercial use.
 Hiring out of aircraft to someone other than a ‘Named Pilot’ on more than one day a month is considered commercial use.

 CPLs, ATPLs and Instructors should not hesitate to take command if they see an unsafe situation developing.